Mwanza,Tanzania +255 759 682 826 bluevictoriatz@gmail.com

 Our journey began at The Quadrangle, a serene setting that served as the perfect backdrop for our initial sessions.
 We had different sessions, the most I admired session was "The River of Life," a powerful exercise where each participant shared their life journey.
 This session was more than just an icebreaker; it was an opportunity to understand the diverse backgrounds and experiences that brought us all together.
 Hearing these stories deepened our connection and set the tone for the collaborative work ahead.

-Participants expressing their life journey through the river of live story
+Participants expressing their life journey through the river of life story

 Sharing local food with global community